gamma235/century-link-library/README.md

 `java -cp /path/to/clojure.jar clojure.main -i file.to.run.clj` from the command line.

 # TODO:
 1. The tests are sparse at this point and are not checking for nil or against type.
-It would be good to add them in and/or include constraints in the original functions themselves.
+I have included assertions in the tree-walking function itself, however, so it should throw an exception if input is not a collection type or if output is not a sequence of keywords.